cabinjs/cabin/README.md

 ### Bring Your Own Logger ("BYOL")

-Cabin was built by an expert based off dozens of years of experience with logging and building applications – and most importantly from their agony with existing tools, services, packages, and platforms.
+Cabin was built by an expert based off best practices; over a decade of experience in logging and application development &ndash; and most importantly from their agony with existing tools, services, packages, and platforms.

 It was made to be both a **simple and quick drop-in replacement** for existing services.  **You can even bring your own logger!**  Want to use [Axe][], [pino][], [signale][], [morgan][], [bunyan][], [winston][], or another logger?
 No problem.